Anwar8/Blaze/notes/journal.md

 I have now managed to compile `Blaze` with `Amesos2` solving with `klu2`, which required me to change all `Tpetra::Vector<>` objects with `Tpetra::MultiVector<>`.

+I think the stiffness matrix is initialised and filled successfully now.

 ### 19 July
 - Updated `check_convergence`.